 Friday, July 24, 2009..Day 2

 Starting point, MM 283.3, Two Rivers Marina, Louisiana, MO 6 am weather: 60 degrees and fair.
 Looks like they will have a beautiful sunny day today.
 5 am: I'm wide awake.
 Last day of work, lots to do.
 Not packed yet.
 Still trying to get the grocery shopping done....I guess a list would help but that's way too easy.
 Trying to get the house ready for the onslaught of visitors that will be here in my absence.
 Hope Jess tells whoever sleeps in my bed that they have to share the bed with my 60 pound dog.....and the cat.
 Kudos to the first mate for his fabulous reporting skills and sending pictures on a regular basis.I will have big shoes to fill. :-)el capitan.
 Leaving Louisiana, Mo.
 Wind whipping through the Canman's hair.
 Lock & Dam #22, Hannibal, MO Lock & Dam #21, Quincy, IL.
 Crew stopped for lunch at The Pier, Quincy Il.
 Please note fancy tablecloths, then note the nice t-shirt Canman sported for trip into The Pier...you can take the boy out of Festus, but........... *wink*See beautiful boat in background, never to be very far from the captain's watchful eye.
 Next stop, Lock & Dam #19, Keokuk, Iowa.
 Luck is with the sailors today, no long waits at any of the locks.The Kravin has landed.
 I miss my handsome captain.
 Looking forward to meeting up with the boys tomorrow.
-Lock & Dam 21 at left.
+Lock & Dam 21 in photo.